Large deviations of multiscale multivalued McKean-Vlasov stochastic systems: Introduction

+The novelty of this paper lies in three folds.
+The first fold is that we use a contractive mapping principle to prove the well-posedness for fully coupled multivalued McKean-Vlasov stochastic systems under non-Lipschitz conditions.
+And our proof is more concise than that in some known results (cf. \cite{cw, rsx}).
+The second fold is that our conditions are more general than that in some known results (cf. \cite{ghl, hlls, q1}).
+These conditions together with the distributions in drift coefficients and diffusion coefficients make some estimates complicated and difficult.
+The third fold is that as a by-product, we establish two averaging principles and present the order of convergence in a special case.
+Comparing our result with some known results, we find that maximal monotone operators $A_1, A_2$ reduce the order of convergence (cf. Remark \ref{conrat1}).

 The rest of this paper is organized as follows.
 In Section \ref{pre} we introduce some notations and concepts.
 And the formulation of main results is placed in Section \ref{main}.
-Section \ref{wellproo}, \ref{proofirs}, and \ref{prooseco} cover the well-posedness, average principles and LDP results, respectively.
-Finally, we give an example to explain our results in Section \ref{exam}.
+In the next three sections, we prove them.
+In Section \ref{exam}, we give an example to explain our results.
+Finally, the proofs of two inequalities are attached in Section \ref{app}.

 The following convention will be used throughout the paper: $C$ with or without indices will denote different positive constants whose values may change from one place to another.